NoeGille/seg-models/README.md

 All models and datasets can be saved in .pt format files.
 Check the code implementation of training.py, crossvalidation.py and dataset_florian.py for further information.

+If you want to use Camus dataset, you must download it from https://www.creatis.insa-lyon.fr/Challenge/camus/ It is recommended to create folder to save models and datasets in.